Here's a Little Video to Get You Pumped to Read This Article

 Steps to Throw Your Axe

-At its core, throwing an axe involves 2 things—distance and rotation.
+At its core, throwing axe technique involves 2 things—distance and rotation.
 Distance is important because when you throw the axe it will rotate.
 You must be the proper distance from the target to ensure that it hits blade first.
 Rotation is also important and is tied directly to distance.
 As a beginner, you want your axe to make one full rotation as it covers the distance from you to the target.
 Under or over rotating will cause the axe to bounce off the target or not strike true.

 Finding the Correct Distance